bynmz/bymnz.github.io/_posts/2024-02-05-simple-ui-with-dear-imgui.md

 title: Simple UI with Dear Imgui
 ---

-I needed a quick and easy solution to implement a UI for The Nile C++ Engine and came across [Dear Imgui](https://github.com/ocornut/imgui).
+I needed a quick and easy solution to implement a UI for The Nile C++ Engine and came across <a href="https://github.com/ocornut/imgui" target="_blank">Dear Imgui</a>
+.
 The following steps outline how I integrated Dear Imgui into The Nile Engine.
-If you're not very familiar with Vulkan and graphics APIs and want to follow along with this tutorial, there are several vulkan specification docs and resources online, such as [this one](https://vulkan-tutorial.com/) that can provide a better understanding of the graphics API that I used.
-Feel free to clone my [vulkan renderer](https://github.com/bynmz/mygraphicsengine), which I will be using here and in future tutorials.
+If you're not very familiar with Vulkan and graphics APIs and want to follow along with this tutorial, there are several vulkan specification docs and resources online, such as <a href="https://vulkan-tutorial.com/" target="_blank">this one</a> that can provide a better understanding of the graphics API that I used.
+Feel free to clone my <a href="https://github.com/bynmz/mygraphicsengine" target="_blank">vulkan renderer</a>, which I will be using here and in future tutorials.
 You may also modify the renderer to suit your own personal requirements.

 ![](/images/simple_dear_imgui_ui.png)